List of United States hurricanes

 The list of United States hurricanes includes all tropical cyclones officially recorded to have produced sustained winds of greater than 74 mph in the United States, which is the minimum threshold for hurricane intensity.
 The list, which is sorted by U.S. state, begins in 1851 with the start of the official Atlantic hurricane database (HURDAT), as provided by the National Oceanic and Atmospheric Administration's Hurricane Research Division.
-Since 1851, a total of 307 North Atlantic hurricanes produced hurricane-force winds in 19 states along the Atlantic coast.
+Since 1851, a total of 306 North Atlantic hurricanes produced hurricane-force winds in 19 states along the Atlantic coast.
 Some of these storms may not have made a direct landfall (i.e. remained just offshore) while producing hurricane-force winds on land; some of them may have weakened to a tropical storm or became extratropical before landfall but produced hurricane conditions on land while still a hurricane and some of them made landfall in an adjacent state but produced hurricane conditions over multiple states.
 This list does not include storms that only produced tropical storm conditions on land in the United States.

-Additionally, three Pacific hurricanes struck Hawaii, and one Pacific tropical cyclone brought hurricane-force winds to California.
+Additionally, six Pacific hurricanes struck Hawaii, and one Pacific tropical cyclone brought hurricane-force winds to California.
 The tables list hurricanes by category on the Saffir–Simpson scale, based on winds that occurred in each state.